Mozaffar Khazaee, 60, will be sentenced in May and faces up to 20 years in prison and a $1 million fine.

 "While employed with U.S. defense contractors, Mozaffar Khazaee stole sensitive, proprietary and controlled technology to send it to Iran," Deirdre Daly, United States Attorney for the District of Connecticut, said in the announcement.
 "The illegal export of our military technology compromises U.S. national security and reduces the advantages our armed forces currently possess."

 According to the release, investigators found that between 2009 and 2013, Khazaee tried to transfer information from the defense industry back to Iran.
-During that time, he was employed by three different defense contractors, but was apparently seeking a job back in Iran, frequently contacting state-controlled technical universities offering access to his data.
+During that time, period, he was employed by three different defense contractors, but was apparently seeking a job back in Iran, frequently contacting state-controlled technical universities offering access to his data.

 At one point, Khazaee apparently wrote to a contact in Iran that as "lead engineer in these projects I have learned some of the key technique[s] that could be transferred to our own industry and universities," adding that he was "looking for an opportunity to work in Iran, and . . . transferring my skill and knowledge to my nation."